 When your information is no longer needed for the purposes explained to you, and following applicable retention periods for our corporate records, we have procedures to destroy, delete, erase, or convert your personal information to an anonymous form.

-We may process and store your information in another country, which may be subject to access by government authorities under applicable laws of that country.
+We may process and store your information outside your province in another country, which may be subject to access by government authorities under applicable laws of that country.

 Electronic Communication and Website Usage